andli28/FrozenLake-Solver/README.md

 # FrozenLake Q-Learner
-Implementation of a Q-learner using gymnasium's Frozen Lake environment
+Implementation of a RL Q-learner using `gymnasium`'s Frozen Lake environment

 ## Background
 The Q-learning algorithm works well for finite states and actions spaces because - but we store every state-action pair in a table, which requires a huge amount of memory.